cparros/football-visualization-project/README.md

 - Decide What JS libraries we can use to visualize data in future full application.

 Options:
-- Chart.js (used for prototype) apex.js, morris, c3, D3!!
+- React?
+Chart.js (used for prototype) apex.js, morris, c3, D3!!
 - Tableau for now to get idea of desired look / more advanced table.
 Tableau is good for prototypes but little customization.
 (Abstraction  Barrier)

 ### What is the desired outcome?